Parisson/Telemeta/README.rst

 1.6
 ++++

+Telemeta is now usable on any OS, ready for development and for production use cases in 5 mn!
+B-)

-* Provide a docker image and composition for the full Telemeta bundle
+* Provide a docker image and composition for the full Telemeta application bundle.
+* Install new useful tools and modules : Conda, Jupyter notebook,
-* Full refactoring of the search engine and interface using django-haystack with new faceting and filtering features
+* Full refactoring of the search engine and interface using django-haystack and ElasticSearch with new faceting and smart filtering features
-* Add an EPUB3 ebook exporter for corpus and collections embedding metadata, image and audio materials.
+* Add an automatic EPUB3 ebook exporter for corpus and collections embedding metadata, image and audio materials.
+* Upgrade of every dependency bundle in the composition
-* Many bugfixes
+* Many, many bugfixes
+* Thanks to all partners for this **huge** release!

 1.5.1
 ++++++